sinusinu/drea/README.md

 ### 1. Setting up DREA

-To setup DREA, all you need to do is change "Change here" section accordingly.
+To setup DREA, all you need to do is copy drea.py file onto remote server and change "Change here" section accordingly.
 Default values are:

 ```python
 pwd = 'password'